byui-cit/learning-modules/modules/js/forms/ponder1.md

 ## Activity 2

 If you try submitting the form you will see that it prompts us to fill in all of the required elements before it will proceed.
-If you fill it all out and submit we get an error however.
+However, if you fill it all out and submit we get an error.
 We currently have 2 hidden required fields.
 The browser considers this an error...as it should.
 We need to add some Javascript to first hide and show the appropriate fields, and remove the `required` attribute from the one that stays hidden.

 Open the `form-demo.js` file.
 It contains several incomplete functions.
 Start with the `togglePaymentDetails` function.
 Follow the comments to complete it.

 Here are a few tips:

 1. You can add and remove classes to elements through `element.classList.add("classname")` and `element.classList.remove("classname")`
 2. `required` is a bit of a funny attribute since it doesn't have a value.
-You can actually remove it by doing `element.required = false` OR by using `element.removeAttribute("required")`.
-You can add it back with either `element.required = true` OR `element.setAttribute("required", "")`
+You can actually remove it by doing `element.required = false` **or** by using `element.removeAttribute("required")`.
+You can add it back with either `element.required = true` **or** `element.setAttribute("required", "")`
 3. Remember that when working with form inputs the stuff typed into the input can be found in `element.value`

 One you have finished writing the function, add a `change` event listener to the `paymentMethod` form input that will call our `togglePaymentDetails` function on change.